spookygames/gdx-sfx/README.md

 Tired of creating parameter objects for every assets you create?
 Us too.

 Enters automatic audio duration resolution.
-This is kind of a _native_ stuff, so you'll need to initialize the magic in your platform-specific initializers.
+This is not cross-platform so you'll need to initialize the magic in your platform-specific initializers.

 Android: